 Remove the Overflow Plate

 To snake the bathtub drain you will first need to remove the overflow plate to the tub.
 Behind the overflow plate, you can access the tub drain through the overflow tube.
 If the drain uses a lever-operated stopper, you will also need to remove the linkage running to the stopper mechanism.

 Insert the end of the snake cable into the overflow opening.
 Holding the cable firmly with one hand, use the other hand to run the snake (make sure to wear work gloves).
 Slowly and firmly feed the cable into the drain.
 Insert the cable as far as you can and lock it down before activating the snake's motor.

 Never attempt to snake through the drain opening in the bottom of the tub; you run the risk of breaking the pipe because the bend in the drain is normally too sharp for the snake.

-- Keep the cable no more than a foot out of the overflow.
-The tighter you keep the cable the better so it will not kink up on you.
-The more you kink the cable the harder your job will be.
-If it begins to bind and wants to kink, pull it back and move forward more slowly.
+Keep the cable no more than a foot out of the overflow to prevent the cable from kinking.
+If the cable begins to bind and kink, pull it back then feed it forward again more slowly.
 Sometimes a large hard clog will cause this type of tension.
-Pull the cable out every so often to make sure you don't have the clog on the snake already.
+Pull the cable out every so often to make sure you haven't already hooked the clog on the tip of the cable.

-- The tub drain usually ties in with the toilet mainline in less than 10 feet.
-If you ran more than 10 feet of cable into the pipe and did not clear the stoppage it is possible that the cable went up the vent line and not down the drain after it hit the trap.
-You can sometimes hear the cable in the wall going up and this will verify it went the wrong way.
+The tub drain usually ties in with the toilet mainline in less than 10 feet.
+If you ran more than 10 feet of cable into the pipe and did not clear the stoppage, it is possible that the cable went up the vent line and not down the drain after it hit the trap.
+You can sometimes hear the cable going up inside the wall.
 To remedy this you, extract the cable partway, then run the motor in reverse while feeding the cable forward again.
 This usually makes the cable feed the right way.